segment-any-text/wtpsplit/README.md

 ## Citations

-If you find the `wtpsplit` library and our `SaT` models useful, please kindly cite our paper:
+For the `SaT` models, please kindly cite our paper:
 ```
 @article{frohmann2024segment,
     title={Segment Any Text: A Universal Approach for Robust, Efficient and Adaptable Sentence Segmentation},